This section serves primarily as a work in progress specification. The complete implementation of this feature is scheduled for future release.

 It is automatically created the first time external storage is used.
 The primary key of

-deleted), and the timestamp of the last event (creation or deletion).
+size of the object in bytes, and the timestamp of the last event (creation, update, or deletion).

 Below are sample entries in